-Setting up load balancing is done on an API by API basis, and is defined in the API Definition file/object:
+Setting up load balancing is done on a per API basis, and is defined in the API Definition file/object:

 proxy.enable_load_balancing: Set this value to

 trueto have a Tyk node distribute traffic across a list of servers.